 - Unusual levels of particular constituents in the tested oil can flag that the oil is of inferior quality or has been adulterated.
 These results can act as a forewarning to suppliers, retailers and manufacturers.

-- Distillers, who of course already know whether the oil they are testing is pure or not, often test their oils to compare with previous distillations to compare quality between harvests and distillations.
+- Distillers, who of course already know whether the oil they are testing is pure or not, often test their oils to compare them with previous distillations.
+This helps them assess quality between harvests and distillations.

-- Suppliers and large end users often test their oils to ensure purity and quality.
+- Suppliers and large end users often test their essential oils to ensure purity and quality.